sapardo10/FindYourKid/README.md

 * It has a animation on the first screen to load a logo before going into the application

 -------------------------------------------------------------------------------------------
 Eeny, meeny, miny, moe.
-With wich bus should I go?
+With which bus should I go?